myIR, payments and more

 Paper-based GST return

-If you file your GST return via paper, you need to include a note with your GST return requesting the refund transfer.
+If you file a paper GST return, you need to include a note with your return requesting a transfer.

 Your note should include the following information: